States of Germany: Municipalities (Gemeinden)

 Municipalities (Gemeinden): every rural district and every Amt is subdivided into municipalities, while every urban district is a municipality in its own right.
 There are (As of 6 March 2009) 12,141 municipalities, which are the smallest administrative units in Germany.
 Cities and towns are municipalities as well, also having city rights or town rights (Stadtrechte).
 Nowadays, this is mostly just the right to be called a city or town.
 However, in former times there were many other privileges, including the right to impose local taxes or to allow industry only within city limits.
+Municipalities have the competence to define the amount of taxes to be paid, esp. facing Gewerbesteuer (company tax) and Grundsteuer (property tax).
+Municipalities have the competence to deliver local services of general interest (so called Kommunale Daseinsvorsorge).

 The number of inhabitants of German municipalities differs greatly, the most populous municipality being Berlin with nearly 3.8 million inhabitants, while the least populous municipalities (for instance, Gröde in Nordfriesland) have less than 10 inhabitants.

 The municipalities are ruled by elected councils and by an executive, the mayor, who is chosen either by the council or directly by the people, depending on the state.
 The "constitution" for the municipalities is created by the states and is uniform throughout a state (except for Bremen, which allows Bremerhaven to have its own constitution).

 The municipalities have two major policy responsibilities.
 First, they administer programs authorized by the federal or state government.
 Such programs typically relate to youth, schools, public health, and social assistance.
 Second, Article 28(2) of the Basic Law guarantees the municipalities "the right to regulate on their own responsibility all the affairs of the local community within the limits set by law".
 Under this broad statement of competence, local governments can justify a wide range of activities.
 For instance, many municipalities develop and expand the economic infrastructure of their communities through the development of industrial trading estates.

 Local authorities foster cultural activities by supporting local artists, building arts centres, and by holding fairs.
 Local government also provides public utilities, such as gas and electricity, as well as public transportation.
 The majority of the funding for municipalities is provided by higher levels of government rather than from taxes raised and collected directly by themselves.

 In five of the German states, there are unincorporated areas, in many cases unpopulated forest and mountain areas, but also four Bavarian lakes that are not part of any municipality.
-As of January 1, 2005, there were 246 such areas, with a total area of 4167.66 km2 or 1.2% of the total area of Germany.
+As of 1 January 2005, there were 246 such areas, with a total area of 4167.66 km2 or 1.2% of the total area of Germany.
 Only four unincorporated areas are populated, with a total population of around 2,000.
 The table below provides an overview.

 In 2000, the number of unincorporated areas was 295, with a total area of 4890.33 km2.
 However, the unincorporated areas are continually being incorporated into neighboring municipalities, wholly or partially, most frequently in Bavaria.